itsjustjeremiiii/pkg-aid/README.md

 # pkg-aid

 `pkg-aid` is a **universal package manager helper** for Linux.
-It provides a **friendly interface** for managing packages across multiple distributions, including Debian-based (APT), Red Hat-based (YUM/DNF), Arch-based (Pacman), and more.
+It provides a **simple and unified interface** for managing packages across various Linux distributions, including Debian-based (APT), Red Hat-based (YUM/DNF), Arch-based (Pacman), and more.

 ---

 ## Features